kavita-patil14/job-application-tracker/README.md

 7.Set up Task Scheduler on Windows to automate the above command daily.

 ## ✉️ Email Notifications
--Configured using Django's built-in SMTP backend.
+- Configured using Django's built-in SMTP backend.

--Bravo SMTP is used as the mail service provider.
+- Bravo SMTP is used as the mail service provider.

--Email reminders are automatically sent to registered users about their upcoming or urgent job deadlines.
+- Email reminders are automatically sent to registered users about their upcoming or urgent job deadlines.

--Windows Task Scheduler is configured to trigger the custom Django management command (send_reminders) daily at 9:00 AM to ensure users receive timely email updates.
+- Windows Task Scheduler is configured to trigger the custom Django management command (send_reminders) daily at 9:00 AM to ensure users receive timely email updates.